CtrlK

 Completeness

-Clearly answers both what (configure FireCrawl CI/CD integration with GitHub Actions and testing) and when (setting up automated testing, configuring CI pipelines, integrating tests into build process) with explicit 'Use when' and 'Trigger with' clauses.
+Clearly answers both 'what' (configure Firecrawl CI/CD integration with GitHub Actions and automated scraping tests) and 'when' (setting up automated testing, configuring CI pipelines, validating scraping behavior in PRs), with an explicit 'Use when' clause and trigger phrases.

 3 / 3